Business Valuation Update

 Nancy J Fannon, CPA, ASA, MCBA (Emeritus)

 Nancy J. Fannon is the Partner in Charge of Litigation Services at Meyers, Harrison & Pia, LLC, a firm specializing in business valuation, economic damages, and litigation support services.
 Ms. Fannon has over 25 years of professional valuation and damages experience, and is frequently retained to provide expert witness services relating to the value of a business; an opinion on the amount of financial damages for the lost profits or the loss of a business or segment of a business; a determination of reasonable compensation; and other financial matters.
 Ms. Fannon is a frequent local and national speaker on the topics of business valuation and damages.
 She is a regular contributing author and editorial board member for several national valuation and financial expert journals, and has written and/or technically reviewed several valuation and commercial damage textbooks.
 In 2007 and 2008 she published two professional reference books on valuation.
 The Comprehensive Guide to Economic Damages is the fourth edition of her most recent publication.

 Jay E Fishman, FASA, FRICS

-Jay E. Fishman , FASA is a Managing Director of Financial Research Associates and has been actively engaged in the appraisal profession since 1974.
+Jay E. Fishman, FASA, is a managing director of Financial Research Associates and has been actively engaged in the appraisal profession since 1974.
 He specializes in the valuations of business enterprises and their intangible assets.
-Mr. Fishman has co-authored several books, including Standards of Value: Theory and Applications and the highly acclaimed Guide to Business Valuations (both with Shannon Pratt), and written numerous articles on business valuation as well as qualifying as an expert witness and providing testimony in twelve states.
-He has taught courses on business valuation to the Internal Revenue Service, the National Judicial College , and the Hong Kong Society of Accountants, on behalf of the World Bank in St. Petersburg , Russia and most recently in Moscow , Russia.
+Fishman has co-written several books, including the highly acclaimed Guide to Business Valuations (with Shannon Pratt and James Hitchner)and Standards of Value (with Shannon Pratt and William Morrison).
+He has also written numerous articles on business valuations as well as qualifying as an expert witness and providing testimony in 12 states.
+He has taught courses on business valuation to the Internal Revenue Service, the National Judicial College, the Hong Kong Society of Accountants, and on behalf of the World Bank in St. Petersburg, Russia.
+He recently taught courses in Moscow, Russia, for Kwinto Management and for the Slovenian Institute of Auditors in Ljubljana, Slovenia.

 Lynne Z. Gold-Bikin, Attorney at Law (In Memoriam)